 The MS in Cyber Security Engineering enrolls new students for Autumn quarter only.
 Applicants must submit all application materials by the following deadlines to be considered for admission.

 The application to the Master of Science in Cyber Security Engineering is submitted online via the Graduate School Application.
 All Application materials should be submitted online, and are due by the application deadline.

 To learn more about the application process to the University of Washington, please read: Understanding the Application Process.

 Please complete all components of the application checklist:

 1. Application & Paid Fee

-Fill out the application to the UW Graduate School and pay the application fee.
-Applications must be completed online.
+Complete the application to the UW Graduate School and pay the application fee.
+All applications must be completed online.

 2. Official Transcripts

 Admission to the University of Washington Graduate School requires a minimum gpa of 3.0 in the last two years of study.
 Official transcripts from all prior academic work (including community and technical college, colleges and universities) should be uploaded to the Graduate School website as part of the application (obtain a PDF file of the transcript from the university, or scan the transcript and upload to the application website).

 Applicants with degrees from outside the United States must upload detailed official mark sheets and official documentation showing degree earned.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.
 All Applicants should make every effort to upload official transcripts electronically via the graduate school application.
 Paper transcripts will not be accepted.
 Applicants with degrees from the University of Washington should upload a PDF copy of their UW transcript, available on MyUW.